-Once a P.O. is elected, she thanks the chamber and then announces her gaveling and selection procedures.
+Once a P.O. is elected, they thank the chamber and then announces their gaveling and selection procedures.
 The gaveling procedure recommended in most districts is to gavel once with one minute left in a speech, twice with 30 seconds left in a speech, and three times when there is no time left.
+In online debate, this is typically done with time cards held up to the screen instead.
 Starting at about five seconds after time has run out, the P.O. should begin to gavel the speaker down, with the gavel taps getting progressively louder as time passes.
-This system communicates the time remaining to the speaker without being intrusive and enables the P.O. to reclaim the floor from a speaker who has exceeded his time.
+This system communicates the time remaining to the speaker without being intrusive and enables the P.O. to reclaim the floor from a speaker who has exceeded their time.

 Selection procedure is more complicated.
-The NFL requires that presiding officers first use precedence and then use recency in determining who gets to speak next (the person with the fewest speeches gets called on first; if multiple individuals standing have given the same number of speeches, then the person who gave her last speech longest ago gets to speak).
+The NSDA requires that presiding officers first use precedence and then use recency in determining who gets to speak next (the person with the fewest speeches gets called on first; if multiple individuals standing have given the same number of speeches, then the person who gave their last speech longest ago gets to speak).

 To keep track of all the necessary information, presiding officers should make a precedence and recency chart.
 This chart should contain several columns on a sheet of paper, with each column numbered beginning with zero and increasing by one.
 In the column labeled zero, the P.O. should list the name of every student in the chamber.
 As students speak, their names should be crossed off the "zero" column and placed into the "one" column in the order that they spoke.
-All speeches should also be numbered, so a presiding officer, if challenged on recency, can explain her decision to the chamber using the specific speech number given by each competitor.
+All speeches should also be numbered, so a presiding officer, if challenged on recency, can explain their decision to the chamber using the specific speech number given by each competitor.
 Because not all competitors will be familiar with this type of recency chart, having additional information, such as the speech number and order, serves as a reliable fallback option for the P.O.
-When a student speaks for a second time, her name should be crossed out of the "one" column and moved into the "two" column.
+When a student speaks for a second time, their name should be crossed out of the "one" column and moved into the "two" column.
 This process repeats itself until the end of the legislative day.
 Such a chart will make it very easy for the presiding officer to keep track of precedence and recency, since each speech will be numbered and precedence can be determined by which column the student's name falls under.
 Below is an example of a recency and precedence chart.
 Precedence can be read from left to right (debaters who have spoken fewer times are to the left); recency can be read from top to bottom within columns (debaters who have spoken less recently are toward the top of a column).

-Precedence and Recency
+Precede nce and Recency

-0 Speeches 1 Speech 2 Speeches 3 Speeches
+0 SPEECHES 1 SPEECH 2 SPEECHES 3 SPEECHES

 Berkman 1 - Sonnenklar 7 - Shaw 13 - Sonnenklar

-Hannan 2 - Berkman 9 - Sonnenklar
+Hannan- 2 - Berkman 9 - Sonnenklar

 Meadows 3 - Hannan 10 - Hannan

 Miller 4 - Shaw 11 - Berkman

 Shaw 5 - Walwema 12 - Meadows

-Smith Sonnenklar Walwema 6 - Meadows 8 - Miller
+Smith 6 - Meadows

+Sonnenklar 8 - Miller

+Walwema

 If several speakers wish to speak and none has spoken, the presiding officer should randomly choose one.
 The presiding officer can use geography (where in the chamber a speaker is located) to decide.
-When using geography, P.O.s deliberately move across the room.
-For example, a presiding officer would first select someone from the right side of the room, then from the middle, then from the left before moving back to the right and beginning the cycle all over again.
+When using geography, cycle all over again.
 Geography is considered fair because location in the chamber is always fairly random.
-Presiding officers should take particular note of shorter competitors sitting in the back of the room; they are often difficult to see, so presiding officers should be sure to check if such competitors are standing prior to making a speaker choice.
+Presiding officers should take particular note of shorter competitors sitting in the back of the room; they are often difficult to see, so presiding officers should be sure to check if such competitors are visible prior to making a speaker choice.